iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

         readonly elementId: Id64String | undefined;
         // (undocumented)
         readonly feature?: Feature | undefined;
+        // Warning: (ae-incompatible-release-tags) The symbol "featureTable" is marked as @beta, but its signature references "PackedFeatureTable" which is marked as @internal
+        //
         // (undocumented)
         readonly featureTable?: PackedFeatureTable | undefined;
         // (undocumented)